surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.24.0 - April 16th, 2024 =
+- New: Test processor for testing SureCart without connecting a payment processor.
+- Improvement: Store checkout form now defaults to test mode.
+- Fix: Issue with loading indicator not clearing when payment fails on offsite payments flow.

 = 2.23.0 - April 10th, 2024 =
 - New: Live/Test mode admin bar toggle on checkout pages.
 - Change: When no store logo is updated, no longer show the site title on instant checkout and customer dashboard.